Treasurer's House, York

-The house itself contains a fine collection of medieval furnishings, as well as later 17th and 18th century furniture.
-An audio-visual display recounts the history of the place.
+The house contains a fine collection of medieval furnishings, as well as later 17th and 18th-century furniture.

 Don't go down to the cellars alone!
-Legend has it that when workmen were repairing the cellars, they saw a frightening apparition of a group of Roman legionnaries marching past.
-The ghosts were only visible above the knees, as if their lower legs were cut off.
-Excavations later revealed that a Roman road ran beneath the cellar floor, just where the ghostly legionnaries were marching.
+Legend has it that when workmen were repairing the cellars, they saw a frightening apparition of a group of Roman legionaries marching past.
+The ghosts were only visible above the knees as if their lower legs were cut off.
+Excavations later revealed that a Roman road ran beneath the cellar floor, just where the ghostly legionnaires were marching.

 Visiting Treasurer's House

 Treasurer's House is like an oasis of peace compared to the nearby Minster with its hordes of tourists.
 The gardens are a wonderful, peaceful space around a central green.
 The house is a fascinating study in time periods, with furnishings running the gamut from medieval to Georgian.

 Most photos are available for licensing, please contact Britain Express image library.

 Address: Minster Yard, York, Yorkshire, England, YO1 7JL

 Attraction Type: Historic Building

 Location: On the north side of York Minster, in the city centre.
 The nearest parking is in Lord Mayor's Walk.